 Dentists near Indianapolis IN Help Patients Choose the Best Mouthwash

 There are so many different types of mouthwash that you may find yourself wondering what the difference is and what type you should be using.
-In the following article, we’re going to go over some of the different types of mouthwash are and what each one is meant for.
+In the following article, our Indianapolis dentists go over some of the different types of mouthwash are and what each one is meant for.

 Alcohol or Non-Alcoholic

-Many people do not know the difference between alcoholic mouthwash and non-alcoholic mouthwash.
+Many people don't know the difference between alcoholic mouthwash and non-alcoholic mouthwash.
 The alcohol in the mouthwash acts as an antiseptic, which is used to kill the bacteria present on your teeth, tongue, and cheeks.
-The downside to mouthwashes that use alcohol is that some may cause a slight burning sensation while being used.
+The downside to mouthwashes that use alcohol is that some cause a slight burning sensation while being used.

 On the other hand, non-alcoholic mouthwash contains a different type of antiseptic agent.
 Most contain cetylpyridinuim chloride or CPC for short.
 The chemical compound CPC has the same bacteria killing effects as alcohol but without any other harmful effects.
 However, CPC does have one downfall.
 It has been known to cause teeth to become yellow or brown over time.
-Therefore, if you’ve had recent dental work done, you may want to just stay away from this type of product.
+Ask our team if this type of mouthwash is best for you before using it.

 First, it’s important to know what causes bad breath.
 Bad breath is caused by bacteria present inside your mouth.
 The number of bacteria located in the mouth will vary from person to person and therefore, causes varying degrees of bad breath in different people.
 In most cases, the use of non-alcoholic mouthwash should be enough to freshen your breath, however, in you’re using mouthwash and have yet to see any improvement, there are over the counter mouthwashes that are specifically designed to fight bad breath.